uvarc/rc-learning/content/notes/opencv/index.md

 ![AnacondaNavigator](/notes/biopython/anaconda-spyder.png)

-## Installation of the OpenCV package
+## Installation of OpenCV

 It is recommended to install the `opencv-python` package from PyPI using the `pip install` command.
-Detailed instructions are available [here](https://biopython.org/wiki/Download).

 **On your own computer:**
 Start the `Anaconda Prompt` command line tool following the instructions for your operating system.